grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 I love big pepperoni pizzas.
 Pineapple should **NEVER** belong on any pizza ever.
 Fight me.
 ```

-This file is a Markdown file but there is some Jekyll specific data at the top bewtween the `---` lines.
+This file is a Markdown file but there is some Jekyll specific data at the top between the `---` lines.
 This is called *front-matter* which describes the page data to Jekyll.
 This is important because if it wasn't there Jekyll wouldn't know what type of HTML template to use or what the title of the page would be.
 You can learn more about front-matter [here](https://jekyllrb.com/docs/front-matter/).

 So my article is done, since we have the Jekyll `serve` command running, we simply need to refresh the page on the browser and we should see our new shiny blog post!